VinhNguyen0301/AuthenticationApp/README.md

 Stack reactjs, javascript, nodejs

-# Introduction about Authentication Movie App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run project in your local

 In the project directory, you can run (cd backend and frontend ):